Fernbridge in Humboldt County, California — The American West (Pacific Coastal)

 Marker series.
 This marker is included in the Native Sons/Daughters of the Golden West marker series.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-The First California Central Creamery (approx. 3.6 miles away); The Eel River Starts on Your Street (approx. 3.6 miles away); Ferndale (approx. 3.9 miles away); The Gazebo (approx. 4.2 miles away); Blackburn Law Office (approx. 4.2 miles away); "Poppa Joe's" (approx. 4.3 miles away); Ferndale Meat Market (approx. 4.3 miles away); Our Centennial (approx. 4.3 miles away).
+The First California Central Creamery (approx. 3.6 miles away); The Eel River Starts on Your Street (approx. 3.6 miles away); Cape Mendocino Lighthouse Lenses (approx. 3.9 miles away); Ferndale (approx. 3.9 miles away); The Gazebo (approx. 4.2 miles away); Blackburn Law Office (approx. 4.2 miles away); "Poppa Joe's" (approx. 4.3 miles away); Ferndale Meat Market (approx. 4.3 miles away).

 Regarding Fernbridge.
 National Register of Historic Places #87000566 and a California Historic Civil Engineering Landmark (1976).